astridx/meinblog/sik/r/javascript-import-export/index.md

 ---
-title: "JavaScript: Import & Export"
+title: 'JavaScript: Import & Export'
-description: "JavaScript import and export are used to share code across folders and files.
-This walkthrough shows common use cases and how to apply import and export statements ..."
+description: 'JavaScript import and export are used to share code across folders and files.
+This walkthrough shows common use cases and how to apply import and export statements ...'
-date: "2019-12-21T07:52:46+02:00"
+date: '2019-12-21T07:52:46+02:00'
-categories: ["JavaScript"]
+categories: ['JavaScript']
-keywords: ["javascript import export"]
+keywords: ['javascript import export']
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />